Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Results

 \subsection{Comparison between PA and DPA}

-In order to gain an insight into how the different algorithms perform, we solve, for each lattice size, several disorders with couplings randomly drawn from a Gaussian distribution and compare the obtained $g_0$ and $N_{\rm{eff}}$.
+In order to gain an insight into how the different algorithms perform, we solve, for each lattice size, several disorders with couplings randomly drawn from a Gaussian distribution.
+When we talk about PA, we explicitly work with Eq.~\eqref{eq: RFW hamiltonian without deffects}, which has the constraints built in within the phase space.
+On the other hand, when we talk about DPA, we work with Eq.~\eqref{eq: final Hamiltonian}, which allows for the relaxation of the constraints and thus the introduction of topological defects through the $\kappa$ term.
+For each algorithm we will compare the obtained $g_0$ and $N_{\rm{eff}}$.
+However, we do not use the comparison between $g_0(N_0)$ and $g_0(E_0, F)$ as a metric for the equilibration of the system simulated with the two algorithms.
+This is becasue DPA effectively explores a larger phase space at the initial stages of the simulation, and the amount of replicas needed to accurately estimate free energy is larger.
+This is further exacerbated as equilibration is generally poor for RFW model as seen in Fig. \ref{fig: g0 EA v RFW}.
+This implies that for a given population size DPA can yield worse $F$ estimations than PA.
+Instead, we directly compare the obtained $g_0$ and $N_{\rm{eff}}$ as a metrics for a confidence in the ground state solution.
 For a fair comparison, we should spend the same amount of computational work $W$ on both PA and DPA simulations.
 For that, we define the computational work $W$ as the total number of MCMC updates attempted during a simulation, namely